EGuo2004/EricGuoWorkshopRepo/24_LAMP/README.md

 # how-to :: DO THE THING
 ---
 ## Overview
-Why we care, what this will allow us to do, etc...

-### Estimated Time Cost: _
+### Estimated Time Cost: 30 minutes

 ### Prerequisites:

-- Something you should know beforehand...
-- Something you will need installed beforehand...
+- Obtain the github student package (No money should be spent)

 1. Step blah blah blah, and/or...
 1. Step, with `inline code`, and/or...